Positive vs Normative Economics: Meaning

 Approach to Problems

 Positive economics states things as they are in the real world.
 It does not intend to solve any of the problems of the economy or its participants.
-It can just describe or highlight the numbers, economic behavior, and results of the economy, without giving any ideas or making any efforts to make the situation better, no matter how bad the economic crisis may be.
+It can just describe or highlight the numbers, economic behavior, and results of the economy without giving any ideas or making any efforts to improve the situation, no matter how bad the economic crisis may be.
 Hence, it does not focus on any policy formulation to solve the economic problems around it.
 Therefore, it is just a fact-finding/post-mortem approach.
 It does not trigger any action point.

 But normative economics has a holistic approach towards identifying the problems of the economy and the individuals and businesses that are a part of it.
 It applies a “what should be” approach to these problems in order to help the participants to think, brainstorm and find the solution to the problems.
 Therefore, normative economics is action-oriented.
 It believes in promoting policy formulation and its implementation.
 Also, it strives to find solutions to problems rather than just sitting over them.